mister-turtle/nessplus/README.md

 # NessPlus

-This is a quick project to take a .nessus scan report and pull out the compliance points, sort them, and print them to CSV.
-Currently, this just prints to stdout and can be redirected to a CSV file.
+This is an on-going project to make Nessus output more useful in day to day pentesting.

+## Features
+**Compliance**
+Produce an overview of a Nessus compliance scan and optionally output a CSV file containing Compliance ID, Name, and Status.

 ## Installation
 ```sh